What is the CDCP? Your Complete 2025 Guide

 3. Submit Application: Apply through the official CDCP portal or visit a local service center.

-5. What Services Does the CDCP Cover?
+5. What Does the CDCP Dental Coverage Include?

 The CDCP covers a wide range of dental services, including: